HYzihong/create-vitepress/README.md

 # create-vitepress

-Scaffolding out a VuePress docs, blog, repro repo or other interesting things
+Scaffolding out a VitePress docs, blog, repro repo or other interesting things.